AlexandreDecan/sismic/docs/code.rst

 For convenience, the initial context can be directly provided to an :py:class:`~sismic.interpreter.Interpreter` constructor.

-Notice that the initial context is evaluated *before* any code contained in the statechart.
+.. note:: The initial context is evaluated *before* any code contained in the statechart.
     As a consequence, this implies that if a same variable name is used both in the initial context and in the YAML, the value set in the initial context will be overridden by the value set in the YAML definition.

 .. testsetup:: variable_override